Games & Quizzes

 /əˈso͞omiNG/

 arrogant or presumptuous. used for purpose of argument to indicate premise on which statement can be based.
-To act in a false manner to mislead others.
+To take a job or the responsibilities of another.